tsedio/tsed-vite-react-movies-demo/docs/readme.md

 rm -rf server
 ```

-By default, the vite-plugin-ssr generator doesn't add a name on the app `package.json`.
-Because, we use a workspace,
-adding name will simplify our project configuration.
+By default, the vite-plugin-ssr generator doesn't add a name to the app `package.json`.
+Adding a name will simplify our project configuration since we are using a workspace.

 Edit the `packages/app/package.json` and add the following properties: